11 Reasons to Mountain Bike in Grand County

 Access: Drive-in 1.7 miles to trailhead and park.

 This short, accessible walking path through the open meadows of the Kawuneeche Valley is best enjoyed around sunset in the summer, when birds, moose and elk are most active (and day-trippers are long gone).
-Just short of a mile, the path is wheelchair accessible and is clearly marked on Trail Ridge Road.
+The Coyote Valley Trail closely follows the Colorado River and offers expansive views of the nearby Never Summer Mountains.
+Just short of a mile, the path is wheelchair accessible, includes several rest stops, and is clearly marked on Trail Ridge Road.

 Access: Easy hiking.
 3/4 mile loop, with minimal elevation gain.